pwn0rz/fairplay_research/README.md

 make
 ```

+# Procedure
+1. FairplayIOKit send mig request to fairplayd at `uf_setup_from_fp`
+3. fairplayd talks to FairplayIOKit method `ucRunversiond`, hw aes involved
+4. FairplayIOKit received mig response and do decryption, no hw aes

 # Notice

 It has a built-in branch tracing support, before debugging in lldb, you might have to disable this feaure by comment the relevant code